SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/basic-form-validations.md

 ],
 ```

-- **email** - Checks if the input data is a valid email.
+- `email` - Checks if the input data is a valid email.
-- **alphanumeric** - Allows only numbers and letters as input data.
+- `alphanumeric` - Allows only numbers and letters as input data.

-### How All This Works
+## How Validations Work

-Before the form is rendered, all validations from the JSON are processed and, in case they have a corresponding implementation defined in the configuration, they are transferred to the mapped **ValidationFn**.
+Before the form is rendered, all validations from the JSON are processed and, in case they have a corresponding implementation defined in the configuration, they are transferred to the mapped **`ValidationFn`**.
 Name from the validation object corresponds to the name defined in the form configuration on the SPA application.
-In this particular case, it will be the validation with the name compareToCurrentDate:
+In this particular case, it will be the validation with the name `compareToCurrentDate`:

 ```typescript
 DynamicFormsConfig